ampproject/amphtml/extensions/amp-story/ad-serving-integration.md

 Important things

-- Templates need to be inlined in the AMP Story, as a direct children of `<amp-story>` element.
+- Templates need to be inlined in the AMP Story, as direct children of a `<amp-story-auto-ads>` element.
 - An element ID is required, so that the template can be referenced by the ad response.
 - The selected template ID will be set as an attribute of `amp-ad`: `<amp-ad template="template-1">`
 - The content inside a template should strictly follow the [rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-story/validator-amp-story.protoascii) of `amp-story-grid-layer`